cansavvy/DataTrail_ReOrg/docs/no_toc/02_getting_data_08_intro_to_packages.md

 There is an order to installing packages - some packages require other packages to be loaded first.
 These other packages are known as **dependencies**.
 When you install a new package, that new package's manual/help pages will automatically determine what packages this new package is dependent upon and will install those packages as well.

 If you want to load a package using the RStudio interface, in the lower right quadrant there is a tab called "Packages" that lists out all of the packages and a brief description, as well as the version number, of all of the packages you have installed.
-To load a package just click on the checkbox beside the package name
+To load a package just click on the checkbox beside the package name.

 ![Find the package you want to load from the list of installed packages and check the box to load it](https://docs.google.com/presentation/d/1sVQJJELq39ctr29VXQGLqb5hw5lGzmbVMgI0ehFa_zo/export/png?id=1sVQJJELq39ctr29VXQGLqb5hw5lGzmbVMgI0ehFa_zo&pageid=g326810014c_0_82)